SemlerPDX/ArduinoConsoleAppTest1/README.md

 **===PROBLEM:  Arduino Micro/Leonardo begin to timeout when reading serial data continuously, or on any use of Serial.Close()===**

 I am designing a voice controlled temperature and sensor program (inside the VoiceAttack program) written in C# complied for .NET Framework 4.5.
 My Arduino IDE and libraries are all up to date.
 My sketch will send DHT data to my program for text-to-speech replies on voice command request.
+I was using Arduino Micro as the IDE Serial Monitor always showed good data, but not in my program.
+Now using Nano without the issues described below.
+My solution is currently 'use the right board for the project' due to this problem, outlining it here for others and for future reference.

-This .NET Framework (4.5) Console App is an Arduino hardware error demonstration along with the Arduino Sketch here:
+This C# .NET Framework (4.5) Console App similar to my final program as an Arduino hardware error demonstration along with the Arduino Sketch here:

   (the Hello-World_ArduinoConsoleApp_CompanionSketch requires no attached devices or use of pins:) https://pastebin.com/tVVtkGPf